Selena Gomez, The Weeknd Face Instagram Backlash Shockingly Similar To Justin Bieber, Sofia Richie

 “I’m saying she’s trash for using famous men for promo just to toss them,” wrote one.

-“…fake as hell,” slammed another.
+“[F]ake as hell,” slammed another.

 And then there was speculation about the exes, noted USA Today, pointing out that her “old relationship with Justin Bieber is still top of mind for some fans who are worried the new relationship will impact future music collaborations.”
-Others were concerned that because the “Hands To Myself” singer is a friend of Bella’s sister Gigi Hadid, her fling could result in some girl code drama.
+Others were concerned that because the “Hands to Myself” singer is a friend of Bella’s sister Gigi Hadid, her fling could result in some girl code drama.

 But some just held out hope that love still exists for the couple once known as Jelena.